-Liverpool Scholarship Online now makes available the full text of over 200 books in four subject areas: History, Literature, Political Science and Society and Culture.
+Liverpool Scholarship Online now makes available the full text of over 300 books in seven subject areas: Classical Studies, Film, Television, and Radio, History, Linguistics, Literature, Political Science, and Society and Culture.

 View the complete list of titles available in Liverpool Scholarship Online